 The Fund's investment objective is long-term growth of capital.

-Under normal market conditions, the Adviser will invest at least 80 percent of the Fund's assets at the time of purchase in equity securities of companies that are domiciled in the United States.
-Domicile is determined by where the company is organized, located, has the majority of its assets, or receives the majority of its revenue.
-Domestic companies may have exposure to foreign countries.
-The Fund may also invest in securities of companies domiciled outside of the United States.
-The Adviser will invest the Fund's assets primarily in equity securities with market capitalizations of more than $1.5 billion at the time of purchase.
+Under normal market conditions, the Adviser will invest at least 80% of the Fund’s assets at the time of purchase in equity securities of companies that are economically tied to the United States.
+The Adviser considers a company to be economically tied to a country if at least one of the following attributes exists: the company (1) is organized in such country, (2) is headquartered in such country, (3) has its primary stock exchange listing in a market located in such country, or (4) during the company’s most recent fiscal year, derived at least 50% of its revenues or profits from goods produced or sold, investments made, or services performed in such country or has at least 50% of its assets in such country.
+The Fund may also invest in securities of companies economically tied to countries outside of the United States.
+The Adviser will invest the Fund’s assets primarily inequity securities with market capitalizations of more than $1.5 billion at the time of purchase.

 Guardian Portfolio Manager

 Monthly Performance as of , subject to change

 Quarterly Performance as of , subject to change

 Performance data quoted represents past performance.
 Past performance is no guarantee of future results and investment returns and principal value of the Fund will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than the performance quoted.
 For the most current month-end performance data please visit www.grandeurpeakglobal.com.

 Expense ratios as of prospectus dated are: : Gross / Net